ankishb/ankishb.github.io/_posts/data-science-II.md

     # since preds are margin(before logistic transformation, cutoff at 0)
     return 'my-error', float(sum(labels != (preds > 0.0))) / len(labels)

-# training with customized objective, we can also do step by step training
-# simply look at xgboost.py's implementation of train
 bst = xgb.train(param, dtrain, num_round, watchlist, obj=logregobj, feval=evalerror)

 ```